All Essential Benefits/Effects/Facts & Information

 Organ cancer production which just occurs spontaneously because of oxidative stress to DNA is also not likely to be protected against, as increasing glucuronidation does not per se decrease oxidative stress in the body (it might just reduce the oxidative effects of toxins).

-Furthermore, all steroid hormones in the body (testosterone, estrogen, Serum DHEA, etc.) are also glucuronidated.
+Furthermore, all steroid hormones in the body (testosterone, estrogen, DHEA, etc.) are also glucuronidated.
 If using an oral dose that reduces the toxin, these hormones will also all be reduced for a short time.

 Using calcium-D-glucarate as a daily preventative supplement does not appear to be a prudent idea, due to its lack of reliability even in theory and high doses used.
 However, a single acute dose of this supplement prior to known exposure to toxins that are glucuronidated (such as both benzopyrene and polyaromatic hydrocarbon compounds produced in the cooking of meat products) might be more prudent and potentially useful.